cryptoheirdotio/cryptoheir/offline-signer/README.md

 ### Error: Wallet address mismatch

-The private key on your offline machine doesn't match the DEPLOYER_ADDRESS used to prepare the transaction.
+The private key on your offline machine doesn't match the SIGNER_ADDRESS used to prepare the transaction.

 ### Error: NONCE_EXPIRED